baileyniemiller/jquery-server-calculator/README.md

 ## Installation

 1. Fork and clone the project
-1. Open in editor of your chouse
+1. Open in editor of your choice
 1. Open terminal and run npm install
 1. Run node server/server.js in your terminal
 1. Open up a browser